Thinking about losing weight? Surgical options

 How does the surgery work?

 Bariatric surgery works in two ways: through reducing hunger and increasing fullness.
-With gastric banding, an inflatable plastic ring can be used to control the amount of food passing from the stomachthe organ or the body where food is stored and broken down into the digestive tract.
+With gastric banding, an inflatable plastic ring can be used to control the amount of food passing from the stomach into the digestive tract.
 (Click on images to see enlarged diagrams).

 In the sleeve gastrectomy, the stomach is converted into a long thin tube by stapling it along its length and removing the excess.
 The food takes the regular route.